 I’m sure we all have a particular situation in mind right now.

-As homemakers, it’s important to find someone who can help us decimate and deal with the charge before it breaks lose and hurts those we love.
+As homemakers, it’s important to find someone who can help us deal with the charge before it breaks lose and hurts those we love.

 A TRUSTWORTHY INDIVIDUAL

 In spite of what we may have thought, homemaking and raising a family isn’t all lavender and roses.
 It’s tough, takes wisdom and discernment.